We try to make paying as painless as possible. Start by choosing a payment method that works best for you.

 When to pay

-- Pay your full tuition amount on or before the day it’s due.
+- Pay your full tuition and fees amount on or before the day it’s due.

-- Overdue invoices will be charged a late fee each time.
+- Overdue invoices will be charged a late fee per occurrence.

-If you’ve paid too much or have another credit, we’ll put that money toward your next set of fees or outstanding balances.
+If you’ve paid too much or have another credit, we’ll put that money toward your next invoice.
 If you don’t have other payments due, you can request a refund from Student Accounts.

 How to prove you’ve paid